 Place the chorizo in a dry pan, and heat gently to render out the fat.

 When the chorizo is nicely browned, add the chicken strips and cook for 2 minutes before adding the red onion, pepper and chilli.
 Cook for 3 minutes before adding the chopped tomatoes, cumin, paprika and the cayenne pepper.
-Once the tomatoes are hot, remove from the heat.
+Once the tomatoes have cooked and broken down a little, remove from the heat.

 Spoon the chicken mixture into the tortillas and sprinkle with spring onions and cheddar cheese.
 Place the tortillas on a baking tray and bake until golden brown and crisp.